didacrios/vending-machine-php/README.md

-# LAMP Skeleton
+# Vending Machine - Technical Challenge

+A vending machine simulation built with Symfony 7.3.3, following DDD + Hexagonal Architecture principles.
+This project implements a vending machine that accepts coins, dispenses items, and handles change.

+## 🎯 Project Requirements

+The vending machine requirements have been refined and converted into user stories for iterative development:

+### 📋 User Stories

+- **[USER_STORY_001.md](USER_STORY_001.md)** - As a customer, I want to insert money and purchase items, so that I can get the products I need
+- **[USER_STORY_002.md](USER_STORY_002.md)** - As a customer, I want to receive change when I overpay for an item, so that I don't lose money
+- **[USER_STORY_003.md](USER_STORY_003.md)** - As a customer, I want to return my inserted money if I change my mind, so that I can get my money back
+- **[USER_STORY_004.md](USER_STORY_004.md)** - As a service person, I want to restock items and change in the machine, so that customers can continue to use the vending machine

+Each user story includes acceptance tests in Gherkin format to guide development.

+## 🏗️ Technical Foundation

-A reusable LAMP (Linux - Apache - MySQL/MariaDB - PHP) skeleton for Symfony 7.3.3 projects with Docker and Docker Compose, following DDD + Hexagonal Architecture principles.
+This project is built on a LAMP (Linux - Apache - MySQL/MariaDB - PHP) skeleton for Symfony 7.3.3 projects with Docker and Docker Compose, following DDD + Hexagonal Architecture principles.

 ## 🚀 Quick Start